bashrc2/AberMUSH/README.md

-climb though/onto [exit]                - Try to climb through or onto an exit move/roll/heave [target]                - Try to move or roll a heavy object jump to [exit]                          - Try to jump onto something attack [target]                         - Attack another player or NPC throw [weapon] at [target]              - Throw a weapon at another player or NPC shove                                   - Try to knock down a target during an attack prone                                   - Lie down
+climb though/onto [exit]                - Try to climb through or onto an exit move/roll/heave [target]                - Try to move or roll a heavy object jump to [exit]                          - Try to jump onto something attack/punch/kick [target]              - Attack another player or NPC throw [weapon] at [target]              - Throw a weapon at another player or NPC shove                                   - Try to knock down a target during an attack prone                                   - Lie down